Twelve Articles: Incidents

-On 6 March 1525 about 50 representatives of the Upper Swabian Peasants Groups (of the Baltringer Mob, the Allgäuer Mob, and the Lake Constance Mob), met in Memmingen to deliberate upon their common stance against the Swabian League.
+On 6 March 1525 about 50 representatives of the Upper Swabian Peasants Groups (of the Baltringer Haufen, the Allgäuer Haufen, and the Lake Constance Haufen), met in Memmingen to deliberate upon their common stance against the Swabian League.
 One day later and after difficult negotiations, they proclaimed the Christian Association, an Upper Swabian Peasants' Confederation.
 The peasants met again on 15 and 20 March 1525 in Memmingen and, after some additional deliberation, adopted the Twelve Articles and the Federal Order (Bundesordnung).

 The Articles and the Order are only examples among many similar programmes developed during the German Peasants' War that were published in print.
 The Twelve Articles in particular were printed over 25,000 times within the next two months, a tremendous print run for the 16th century.
 Copies quickly spread throughout Germany.
 Since the two texts were not developed any further in the course of the German Peasants' War, some sources speak of the meeting in Memmingen as a constitutional peasant assembly.